mattymaloney/mattymaloney.github.io/_posts/2016-07-08-screen-and-other-ways-to-run-bash-process-in-background.md

 This thread was really valuable for me better understanding a few of the `screen` command line options as well various methods of logging output from commands run from within `screen`.
 This also introduced me to `nohup`.

 [java - Output redirection with "screen" command - Stack Overflow](http://stackoverflow.com/questions/9460270/output-redirection-with-screen-command)

+And just a bit more insight: [logging - Save "Screen" (program) output to a file - Stack Overflow](http://stackoverflow.com/questions/14208001/save-screen-program-output-to-a-file)